SynthstromAudible/DelugeFirmware/docs/features/automation_view.md

 - show you visually whether automation is enabled on a parameter by dimming the pads when automation is off, and increasing the brightness when automation is on
 - display on the screen what parameter you are currently editing and its automation status (for 7seg it will only display on the screen for MIDI clips)
 - enable you to use either of the Mod Encoders (gold knobs) to quickly change the parameter value of the parameter in focus.
 The knobs automatically map to the selected parameter and you can use either knob (eliminating the guess work about which knob to turn).
-You can also use the select encoder to change the value of the parameter in focus.
-- enable you to quickly change parameters in focus for editing by using shift + shortcut pad or going back to automation overview using affect entire or shift/audition pad + clip
+- enable you to quickly change parameters in focus for editing by turning select or using shift + shortcut pad or going back to automation overview using affect entire or shift/audition pad + clip
 - enable you to view the current parameter value setting for the parameters that are currently automatable.
 - illuminate each pad row according to the current value within the range of 0-128.
 E.g. bottom pad = 0-16, then 17-32, 33-48, 49-64, 65-80, 81-96, 97-112, 113-128)
 > **Update** The values displayed in automation view have been updated to display the same value range displayed in the menu's for consistency across the Deluge UI.
 So instead of displaying 0 - 128, it now displays 0 - 50.
 Calculations in automation view are still being done based on the 0 - 128 range, but the display converts it to the 0 - 50 range.